 There are many opportunities to gain extra experience during your time at university, but below are some examples of things you could consider.

-We have split this into Student's Guild opportunities and Volunteering, and have highlighted some of the options that are most relevant to the public sector.
-This is by no means an exaustive list, so if you have something specific in mind you can do your own research on the Guild website or online.
+We have split this into Student's Guild or Falmouth & Exeter Students' Union opportunities and volunteering, and have highlighted some of the options that are most relevant to the public sector.
+This is by no means an exaustive list, so if you have something specific in mind you can do your own research on the Guild or SU website or online.